 The College has significant reliance on the education sector funding bodies for its principal funding sources, largely from recurrent grants.
-In 2021/22 the funding bodies provided 80.5% of the College's total income.
+In 2022/23 the funding bodies provided 80.0% of the College's total income.

-The 2021/22 College budget was set to include estimates of the impact of the COVID-19 pandemic on College finances.
-This plan included reductions in apprenticeship, Higher Education and commercial fee income, as these were thought to be the most at risk.
+The 2022/23 College budget was set to include estimates of the continuing impact of the COVID-19 pandemic and the war in Ukraine on College finances.
+This plan included reductions in apprenticeship, Higher Education, and commercial fee income, as these were thought to be the most at risk.
 However, the reductions in income did not materialise, and the budget was revised at mid-year to include additions to these income streams.
-This revised budget also included funding distributed specifically to manage the impact of the pandemic on teaching and learning, such as the 16-18 tuition fund and COVID-19 mass testing.
+This budget also included an estimate for an actuarial increase in pension costs which hasn't materialised.
 This had a positive bearing on the reported operating surplus.